Dolly Pentreath: Early life

-Pentreath was born in Mousehole, Cornwall.
-She was baptised on 16 May 1692, the second of six known children of fisherman Nicholas Pentreath and his second wife Jone Pentreath.
+Pentreath was born in Mousehole, Cornwall, and was baptised on 16 May 1692, the second of six known children of fisherman Nicholas Pentreath and his second wife Jone Pentreath.
 She later claimed that she could not speak a word of English until the age of 20.
 Whether or not this is correct, Cornish was her first language.
 In old age, she remembered that as a child she had sold fish at Penzance in the Cornish language, which most local inhabitants (even the gentry) then understood.
 She lived in the parish of Paul, next to Mousehole.

 Perhaps due to poverty, Pentreath never married, but in 1729 she gave birth to a son, John Pentreath, who lived until 1778.

 Pentreath is described as having been "the old matriarch of the Cornish language [...]
 Dolly was a Cornish fishwife who tramped her fishy wares around Penwith and Penzance.
 At the latter place she gained the reputation of being the last native Cornish speaker, though she may not have been.
 Opinion is also divided about how much Cornish she could actually speak—though everyone agreed she could swear in Cornish."